 I’ve also included some resources that are specifically for editors.
 These I can’t live without!

 I plan to write detailed reviews on some of these products, services, or courses over the next few months.

-Disclosure: There are some affiliate links below, but these are all products or services I highly recommend.
+Disclosure: There are some affiliate links below.
+If you purchase through these links I may receive a commission at no extra cost to you.
+However, I only recommend products or services that I genuinely like and trust.
 I won’t put anything on this page that I haven’t verified and/or personally used.